 Uric acid, purines and gout

 Uric acid is a normal waste product that is formed when compounds called purines are broken down in our bodies.
 Purines are found naturally in the body and also in certain foods.
-Some foods contain a high level of purines.
+Some foods contain high levels of purines.

-The dietary approach to reducing the frequency and severity of gout attacks is 2 pronged:
+The dietary approach to reducing the frequency and severity of gout attacks is two-pronged: